 Room B004, seating approximately 100, is used for rehearsals, classes, and programs.

-The Archives includes literary works, manuscripts, published compositions, recordings and memorabilia of the late Chairman of the Drake University Theory and Musicology Areas.
+The Archive includes literary works, manuscripts, published compositions, recordings and memorabilia of the late Chairman of the Drake University Theory and Musicology Areas.

 Music Computer Lab: